oils-for-unix/oils/doc/regex-manual.md

 ## Intro

-Oil has a new regex syntax:
+Oil has a new regex syntax, which appears between the `/ /` delimiters.

     if (mystr ~ /d+ '.' d+/) {
       echo 'mystr looks like a number'
     }

-The part between `/ /` delimiters is called an "Egg Expression" or EggEx.
-It's different than POSIX or Perl regex syntax, but it's intended to be familiar.
+It's different than POSIX or Perl syntax, but it's intended to be familiar.

+It's called an "Eggex" because it's a similar to the regexes you already know, but different.

 Why?

-- It lets you compose and reuse patterns.
-Breaking regexes up makes them more readable and testable.
+- Eggexes let you name **subpatterns** and compose them, which makes them more readable and testable.
-- The syntax is simpler and more consistent because string literals are **quoted**, and operators aren't.
-For example, this means that the `^` character no longer means three different things.
-See the critique below.
+- Their **syntax** is vastly simpler because literal characters are **quoted**, and operators are not.
+For example, `^` no longer means three totally different things.
+See the critique at the end of this doc.
-- It's more Perl-like than POSIX ERE syntax, which is what bash and awk use.
+- bash and awk use the limited and verbose POSIX ERE syntax, while eggexes are more expressive and (in some cases) Perl-like.
-- It's designed to be translated to any regex dialect.
-In practice, it integrates well with tools that use the ERE syntax:
+- They're designed to be **translated to any regex dialect**.
+Right now, it translates to ERE so you can use them with common Unix tools:
   - `egrep` (`grep -E`)
-  - awk
+  - `awk`
-  - GNU sed `--regexp-extended`
+  - GNU `sed --regexp-extended`
   - PCRE syntax is the second most important target.
-- It's statically parsed in Oil, so:
+- They're **statically parsed** in Oil, so:
-  - You can get syntax errors at parse time.
-If you embed a regex in a string, you don't get syntax errors until runtime.
+  - You can get **syntax errors** at parse time.
+In contrast, if you embed a regex in a string, you don't get syntax errors until runtime.
-  - The regex is part of the "lossless syntax tree", which means you can do linting, formatting, and refactoring on regexes, just like any other type of code.
+  - The eggex is part of the "lossless syntax tree", which means you can do linting, formatting, and refactoring on eggexes, just like any other type of code.

-### Longer Example
+### Example of Pattern Reuse

-Here's an example of reusing a pattern:
+Here's a longer example:

-    $ var D = / digit{1,3} /  # Reuse this subpattern
+    $ var D = / digit{1,3} /  # Reuse this subpattern; 'digit' is long for 'd'
-    $ var ip_address = / @D '.' @D '.' @D '.' @D /
+    $ var ip_pat = / @D '.' @D '.' @D '.' @D /

-    $ echo $ip_address        # This EggExobject compiles to an ERE [[:digit:]]{1,3}\.[[:digit:]]{1,3}\.[[:digit:]]{1,3}\.[[:digit:]]{1,3}
+    $ echo $ip_pat            # This Eggex compiles to an ERE [[:digit:]]{1,3}\.[[:digit:]]{1,3}\.[[:digit:]]{1,3}\.[[:digit:]]{1,3}

-    So you can use it like this!
+This means you can use it in a very simple way:

-    $ egrep $ip_address foo.txt
+    $ egrep $ip_pat foo.txt

 TODO: You should also be able to inline patterns like this: